This part of my story may seem improbable, but I can assure you, it is true. You can’t make this stuff up.

 Wedding Bells at “Harvard”

 Now I was left waiting for three decision letters from the “safety” schools.
 Fortunately, in the following weeks, I received acceptance letters from Binghamton University, University at Buffalo, and The City College of New York (CCNY), along with full ride scholarships from each school.
-Thank you, my well-informed, and well-trained, Asian friends for discussing their backup plan when shit hits the fan!

 I ended up choosing The City College of New York (CCNY), a school ranked 389th nationally*, because I didn’t want to move to Buffalo, nor Binghamton.
 I was content with staying with my family in Queens.
 Also, I got accepted to their Macaulay Honors Program, which allowed me to attend honors courses that were more enriched and enhanced then the regular courses.
 But, the most important reason for choosing CCNY, was for its “poor man’s Harvard” title.
 Why go to any other school when I can go to a “Harvard” college in New York?